 Low-glycemic foods are slower to raise a person’s blood sugar levels than foods with moderate or high scores on the glycemic index.
-But which are the best low-glycemic foods to eat?
+Examples include sweet potatoes, rolled oats, chickpeas, milk, and most fruits.

 A low-carbohydrate diet may also improve blood glucose levels in people with type 2 diabetes, though the current 2019 guidelines do not recommend any specific carbohydrate count or diet plan for people with diabetes.

 This article takes a look at some of the best low-GI foods and gives dietary tips for people following a low-GI diet.

 The glycemic index (GI) is a scale from 1–100.
 Each food gets a score, and the lower the score, the longer that food takes to raise a person’s blood sugar levels.